 - Be employed in an area to which the study will make a relevant contribution

 - Citizens of developing countries can apply for Royal Tropical Institute Scholarships.

 - NFP scholarships are available for the following master programs:

 - International Course in Health Development / Master in Public Health– Track in Health Systems Policy and Management

 - Master in Public Health – Track in Sexual and Reproductive Health

-- Master in Public Health – Track in Health Systems in Fragile and Conflict-affected Environments
+- Master in Public Health – Track in Health Systems in Fragile and Conflict-affected Environment.

-Scholarship Award: NFP scholarships, which are granted for the duration of the master’s programme, cover tuition fees plus the costs of international travel, subsistence, books and health insurance.
+Benefit: NFP scholarships, which are granted for the duration of the master’s program, cover tuition fees plus the costs of international travel, subsistence, books and health insurance.

 - Nuffic decides how many fellowships will be available and awards a grant to KIT to cover the fellowship holders’ costs.

-- KIT pays each fellowship holder a monthly allowance for the duration of the master’s programme.
+- KIT pays each fellowship holder a monthly allowance for the duration of the master’s program.